Pic Talk: Arjun Kapoor Gives Malaika Arora A Kiss Of Love; Ranveer Singh Reacts Like A True Friend

 In the picture, Arjun can be seen planting a kiss on Malaika's head and we can't stop 'awwing' over their romantic picture.
 Arjun refrained from writing any long caption for the picture and used just a heart emoticon.
 Well, who needs a long caption when the picture can speak a thousand words, right?

 Many celebs were left in awe of Arjun and Malaika's social media PDA.
-Arjun's close buddy, Ranveer wrote, "LOVE❤️❤️❤️❤️❤️❤️," while Kriti Sanon wrote, "Awww ♥️♥️😍😍".
+Arjun's close buddy, Ranveer Singh wrote, "LOVE❤️❤️❤️❤️❤️❤️," while Kriti Sanon wrote, "Awww ♥️♥️😍😍".
 Just like Ranveer and Kriti, Jacqueline Fernandez also rooted for Arjun and Malaika, and left heart emoticons on Arjun's post for Malaika.

 Many fans of Arjun Kapoor welcomed the picture with open arms and wrote "Happy birthday, Bhabhi."